rocket-pool/rocketpool/docs/smart-node/getting-started.rst

 **Note that a smart node cannot be run locally on Windows at this stage; the Windows client can only be used to manage a remote server.**

 The smart node service is supported on all Unix platforms, with automatic OS dependency installation for Ubuntu, Debian, CentOS and Fedora.
-**OS dependencies (`docker engine <https://docs.docker.com/engine/install/>`_ and `docker-compose <https://docs.docker.com/compose/install/>`_) must be installed manually on all other Unix platforms.**
+**OS dependencies (docker engine and docker-compose) must be installed manually on all other Unix platforms.**

 Support for additional operating systems will be added incrementally, after successful testing of the existing version.

-The Smart Node stack requires at least 4GB of memory and 8GB of (SSD) hard disk space in order to run.
+The Smart Node service requires at least 4GB of memory and 8GB of (SSD) hard disk space in order to run.
 Note that a node operator must have **root** access to their node in order to install and run the smart node service.